Obarun/66/doc/boot.md

     * `PATH=/usr/bin:/usr/sbin:/bin:/sbin:/usr/local/bin` : the initial value for the *PATH* environment variable that will be passed on to all starting processes unless it's overridden by *PATH* declaration with the **-e** option.
 It is absolutely necessary for [execline](https://skarnet.org/software/execline/),[s6](https://skarnet.org/software/s6/) and all *66 command* binaries to be accessible via *PATH*, else the machine will not boot.

     * `TREE=boot` : name of the *tree* to start.
 This *tree* should contain a sane set of services to bring up the machine into an operating system.
-Service marked `earlier` will start early at the invocation of [init](init.html) command. *stage2* will then start any other service type.
+Service marked `earlier` will start early at the invocation of [tree init](66-66-tree.html#init) command. *stage2* will then start any other service type.
 It is the responsibility of the system administrator to build this tree without errors.

     * `RCINIT=%%skel%%/rc.init` : an absolute path.
 This file is launched at the end of *stage1* and run as *stage2*.
-It calls [init](init.html) command to initiate any enabled services inside of *TREE* except the earlier ones which were already initiated by *stage1*.
-After that it invokes [66 start](start.html) command to bring up all services.
+It calls [tree init](66-66-tree.html#init) command to initiate any enabled services inside of *TREE* except the earlier ones which were already initiated by *stage1*.
+After that it invokes [66 start](66-start.html) command to bring up all services.

     * `RCSHUTDOWN=%%skel%%/rc.shutdown` : an absolute path.
 This is launched when a shutdown is requested also called *stage3*.
-It invokes [66 tree stop](tree.html) command to bring down all services of *TREE*.
+It invokes [66 tree stop](66-tree.html) command to bring down all services of *TREE*.

     * `RCSHUTDOWNFINAL=%%skel%%/rc.shutdown.final` : an absolute path.
 This file will be run at the very end of the shutdown procedure, after all processes have been killed and all filesystems have been unmounted, just before the system is rebooted or the power turned off.